aiidalab/aiidalab-widgets-base/docs/source/installation.rst

     pip install aiidalab-widgets-base

-For developers, clone the app and install the Python package in editable mode:
+Developers may want to clone the git repository containing the app and the notebooks and install the Python package in editable mode:

 .. code-block:: bash